lekrsu/shfw-walkthrough/README.md

 4. Under Motor Settings, select 20khz.

 #### [Xiaomi Mi 3](#xiaomi-mi-3)

-For this model, use the following configurations:
-Enable "expert view" on the top right.

 1. Sport mode, DPC, auto curve 20A, half quadratic (0.5):
     - Acceleration boost set to 90%.
 If the vehicle turns off, decrease this.